tes/bosco/ROADMAP.md

   - Can this be done in a way that isn't massively impactful across old services?

 - Refactor commonality (where possible?) out of commands and allow those parts to be more easily tested.

+# bosco-core:
+bosco object but no plugins.
+Includes the function reading the command line.

+# bosco:
+it has the cli.
+it reads the command line, create a bosco instance.
+Loads available plugins
+deps:
+bosco-core
+bosco-plugin-*

+# bosco-plugin-*
+* bosco command implementation
+* implements command line code for running this command in isolation (depends on bosco-core)